jnozzi/cocoadev.com/markdown/CompareNumerically.md

 Ever wanted a comparison that put Cat2 before Cat20?

-Here's chunk of code to allow one to General/CompareNumerically, as taken from a post on the General/CocoaDev mailing list:
+Here's chunk of code to allow one to CompareNumerically, as taken from a post on the CocoaDev mailing list:

 ----The original method [see also http://cocoa.mamasam.com/COCOADEV/2002/01/2/22178.php]----

  In general, the example I've posted yesterday deals with multiple embedded numbers as well.
-However, I just found one case where my implementation fails while General/SmartCompare works properly.
+However, I just found one case where my implementation fails while SmartCompare works properly.
 Comparing aaa1bbb with aaa01ccc delivers 'equal' instead of 'ascending'.

  So here's a new, corrected version.
-It has been highly optimized (about 10 times faster than the General/SmartCompare implementation).
+It has been highly optimized (about 10 times faster than the SmartCompare implementation).
 The performance may be relevant if you you use this method for sorting large string arrays.

  Best Regards, Norbert